 My batteries won’t charge up any more.
 Don’t ask me to shake a leg.
 My left one can convulse like mad-like Marlon’s in his convincing role as parapleged war veteran- when I get jumpy or change my position in bed.
 Maybe I could get work powering an outboard motorboat.
 Lingering giddiness makes concentration fiendishly difficult.
 This all leaves me feeling drained, poorly, as if I’m not quite with it.
 To be fair, a stroke is not all bad news.
 As with the electric shock I had some years ago, I have to see it as a blessing in disguise.
 It’s very effective in frightening away warts- if you don’t mind the side effects.

-At bedtime I cycled into a dark realm of disturbed sleep and ghoulish sensations.
+At bedtime in the ward afterwards I cycled into a dark realm of disturbed sleep and ghoulish sensations.
 I once alerted the nurses in agitation because I believed some arsonist was coming to burn the hospital down.
 I could not banish such sights by simply closing my eyes and ignoring what might or might not be there.
 Lack of the rest that sleep brings became an agony to me that none of my medications could alleviate.
 Agony without ectasy.

 I’m now concerned that a series of trapdoors might be in the process of opening up beneath me.
 One thing leads to another, each more serious than the last.
 This has happened because something else isn’t working correctly, and that is wrong because something else is faulty.